HumanEquivalentUnit/HumanEquivalentUnit.github.io/_posts/2018-12-08-Speed-Tweaks-AoC-Day-8.md

 Result: SCREEN FULL OF EXCEPTIONS

 Scratching my head long time, tried several variations, until I realised the `if` was enumerating the values from the empty list, and assigning `$null`.
-I would have to `,` in front of it to get the list back:
+I would have to use the trick of putting `,` in front of it to make a 1-item-array wrapper so the unrolling works on that and leaves the list alone:

 ```powershell
             $childNodeList      = if ($numChildNodes      -gt 0) { ,[List[psobject]]::new() } else { $null }
             $metaDataList       = if ($numMetaDataEntries -gt 0) { ,[List[psobject]]::new() } else { $null }
 ```

-Result: no benefit, maybe even slower, and ugly code.
-Reverted.
+Result: no benefit, maybe slower, and ugly code.
+Not sure if memory use improved, but code change reverted.

 ----
 ### Next
-In part 2 adding up the metadata values:
+In part 2 adding up the metadata values (sum a collection of ints):

 ```powershell
                 $currentNode.value = ($currentNode.metaData | measure-object -Sum).Sum
 ```

-Tried to cut out the pipeline and cmdlet invocation with this fast loop:
+I wanted to avoid the pipeline setup cost, and cmdlet name resolution and initialization costs, with this fast loop:

 ```powershell
                 $localSum = 0; foreach ($m in $currentNode.metaData) { $localSum += $m }